From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

 \subsection{Related work}

 There is a substantial literature on no-regret learning algorithms for repeated auctions~\citep{FGLMS21,BGMMS22,ZHZFW22,BFG23,AFZ25,DLTZ25,HWZ25}.
-The study of the interaction between a strategic auctioneer and no-regret learning algorithms was initiated by~\citet{BMSW18}, who showed that the auctioneer can extract the full value of a bidder adopting any mean-based no-regret algorithm, such as MWU.
+The study of the interaction between a strategic auctioneer and no-regret learning algorithms was initiated by~\citet{BMSW18}, who showed that the auctioneer can extract the full welfare of a bidder adopting any mean-based no-regret algorithm, such as MWU.
 This result was later extended to multiple bidders by~\citet{CWWZ23}.
-The same manipulation phenomenon has also been demonstrated for principal-agent problems~\citep{GKSTVWW24,LC24}, first-price auctions between two bidders~\citep{RZ24}, and normal-form games~\citep{DSS19} (though computing a near-optimal manipulation strategy against MWU in normal-form games is \NP-hard~\citep{ADR25}).
-These results have motivated research on designing no-regret learning algorithms that are strategically robust, for auctions~\citep{BMSW18,KSS24} as well as for general Bayesian games and polytope games~\citep{MMSS22,ACMMSS25}.
+Similar manipulation phenomena have also been demonstrated in related settings, including principal-agent problems~\citep{GKSTVWW24,LC24}, first-price auctions between two bidders~\citep{RZ24}, and normal-form games~\citep{DSS19}.
+In the latter case, computing a near-optimal manipulation strategy against MWU is known to be \NP-hard~\citep{ADR25}.
+Together, these results motivate the design of no-regret learning algorithms that are non-manipulable in general normal-form, Bayesian, and polytope games~\citep{DSS19,MMSS22,ACMMSS25}, or strategically robust in auction environments~\citep{BMSW18,KSS24}.

-Most of these algorithms minimize various forms of swap regret.
-Specifically,~\citet{BMSW18} design an efficient algorithm––similar to the no-swap-regret algorithm in~\citet{BM07}––to minimize a notion of swap regret between value types.~\citet{MMSS22} provide an (inefficient) algorithm, based on swap-to-standard-regret reductions (e.g.,~\citet{SL05,BM07,DDFG24,PR24}), to minimize a more sophisticated notion called polytope swap regret.~\citet{ACMMSS25} design an efficient algorithm that minimizes a closely related notion called profile swap regret, through Blackwell’s approachability~\citep{Blackwell1956} and semi-separation~\citep{DFFPS25}.
-In fact, minimizing appropriate notions of swap regret is both sufficient and necessary to achieve strategic robustness in general normal-form games~\citep{DSS19,MMSS22} and in Bayesian and polytope games~\citep{MMSS22,RZ24,ACMMSS25}.
+A prominent line of work achieves general non-manipulability (or strategic robustness in auction environments) by minimizing various notions of swap regret. \citet{BMSW18} design an efficient algorithm for the auction setting with bandit feedback---inspired by the no-swap-regret algorithm of~\citet{BM07}---to minimize a notion of swap regret between value types.
+For more general Bayesian and polytope games,~\citet{MMSS22} provide an (exponential-time) algorithm based on the no-swap-regret algorithm of~\citet{BM07} to minimize a notion called polytope swap regret, and~\citet{ACMMSS25} design an efficient algorithm to minimize profile swap regret, using Blackwell’s approachability~\citep{Blackwell1956} and semi-separation~\citep{DFFPS25}.
+In fact, minimizing appropriate notions of swap regret is both sufficient and necessary to achieve non-manipulability in general normal-form games~\citep{DSS19,MMSS22} as well as in Bayesian and polytope games~\citep{MMSS22,RZ24,ACMMSS25}.